rmax/scrapy-redis/docs/installation.rst

 Stable release
 --------------

-To install scrapy-redis, run this command in your terminal:
+To install Scrapy-Redis, run this command in your terminal:

 .. code-block:: console